 Apelin 13 dual Heavy

-Apelin-13 is derived from the apelin peptide which acts as a ligand for the apelin receptor (APJ) G protein coupled receptor and has been found to be associated with cardiovascular diseases, obesity, diabetes and cancer.
+Apelin-13 is derived from the apelin peptide which acts as a ligand for the apelin receptor (APJ) G protein-coupled receptor. .
 Contains a proline residue and a leucine residue labelled with stable 13C and 15N isotopes.

 Catalogue number crb1301609 Molecular Weight 1562.9 Sequence (one letter code)